jvgomez/fast_methods/README.md

 ## TODO

 At the top of each file there are specific TODO comments.
-Here are some others:
+Here are some others.

-- Mix SFMM and UFMM (researchy TODO).
+### Code TODOs
+- Remove relative file dependencies (#include "../../fmm", filename = "../../data", CMakeLists.txt deps, etc).
 - MapLoader, GridWriter... get a naming convention.
 MapReader or GridSaver for instance.
-- Improve untidy queue implementation with hash maps (specially remove element in increase_priority()).
-- Upload as a unique biicode block.
 - printRunInfo implementation missing for most of the solvers.
 - Unify GridWriter and GridPlotter functions parameter order: (grid, name)
-- Review and update nDGridMap.pdf
 - Fix Doxygen warnings.
 - Convert all scripts to python (or similar) so that they keep completely open source.
-- Improve the way FM2 and its versions deal with the grid when running multiple times on the same grid.
-Concretely, avoid recomputation of velocities map.
 - Reimplement FM2Dir from scratch.
 Currently in data/alpha folder.
-- Restructure the folder and the CMake files in order to properly have examples and that stuff.
 - Substitute arg parsing with boost_options.
-- Remove relative file dependencies (#include "../../fmm", filename = "../../data", CMakeLists.txt deps, etc).
 - Implement a grid copy constructor and assignment operator, etc.
 - Most of the unsigned int should be replaced by size_t to be type-correct.
 - Use smart pointers (specially for grid).
 - Create a testing framework.
 - BenchmarkCFG::configure, parse ctorParams_ with a variadic templated function, something like:` parseParams<int, bool>(param1, param2)`, `parseParams<string,double,bool>(p1,p2,p3)`.
+- GridPlotter code can be refactorized so that the same code is not repeated many times.
+- Review template template parameters, perhaps it can be simplified (specially for benchmark): `template <grid_t>` to `template <nDGridMap <cell_t, ndims>>` so we can use cell_t without doing `template <grid_t, cell_t>` (redundant).
+- Unify names: one thing is Fast Methods, other Fast Marching, etc.

+### Algorithmic TODOs
+- Improve untidy queue implementation with hash maps (specially remove element in increase_priority()).
+- Mix SFMM and UFMM (researchy TODO).
+- Improve the way FM2 and its versions deal with the grid when running multiple times on the same grid.
+Concretely, avoid recomputation of velocities map.
 - For most methods, neighbors for same cell are computed many times.
 Store them like FMT to save some computation time.

-- GridPlotter code can be refactorized so that the same code is not repeated many times.
-- Review template template parameters, perhaps it can be simplified (specially for benchmark): `template <grid_t>` to `template <nDGridMap <cell_t, ndims>>` so we can use cell_t without doing `template <grid_t, cell_t>` (redundant).
+### Documentation TODOs
+- Review and update nDGridMap.pdf
+- Link thesis and papers.